 Of course, as the APR changes on an ARM loan, so do the size of the monthly house payments.
 As interest rates rise, the monthly payments rise, and visa versa.
 This can wreak major havoc on even the best of household budgets.

-Hybrid ARMS: Hybrid ARMs offer a mixture of fixed and adjustable rate terms, and are usually listed as 3/1, 5/1, 7/1, or 10/1.
+Hybrid ARMS: Hybrid ARMs offer a mixture of fixed and adjustable-rate terms, and are usually listed as 3/1, 5/1, 5/5, 7/1, 10/1, or 15/15.
 The number appearing before the slash refers to the number of years the APR will be fixed, while the number after the slash refers to adjustment interval in years.
-Therefore the APR on a 5/1 ARM will be fixed for 5 years, and may be adjusted once each year for the remainder of the repayment term.
-The adjustable rate mortgage payment calculator on this page is based on a Hybrid ARM.
+Therefore the APR on a 5/1 ARM will be fixed for 5 years and may be adjusted once each year for the remainder of the repayment term.
+The adjustable-rate mortgage payment calculator on this page is based on a Hybrid ARM.

 Be sure to be on the lookout for lenders offering teaser rates, or discounted rates.
 This is where ARM lenders offer an APR that is below the indexed APR just to get you to sign on the dotted line.
 Later, when the initial fixed term expires, you could experience a shocking payment increase that you may not be able to afford.

 While it may be true that ARM borrowers have saved money historically, it's also important to realize the risk you are assuming before entering into an ARM.
 Lending institutions are much better equipped to assume the interest rate risk than you are.
-After all, they don't face the prospect of losing their job and most of their risk is backed up with assets.
-You on the other hand, could lose your job or end up upside down in your mortgage (house is worth more than you owe), so please consider those possibilities before you enter into an adjustable rate mortgage.
+After all, they don't face the prospect of losing their job, and most of their risk is backed up with assets.
+You, on the other hand, could lose your job or end up upside down in your mortgage (your house is worth less than you owe), so please consider those possibilities before you enter into an adjustable-rate mortgage.

 If you've spent any time in the financial calculators section of this website, you will know that I'm of the opinion that if you can't afford to pay cash for something, you can't afford it (as in, the opportunity costs of borrowing money can rob you of potential future wealth and happiness).
 Therefore, it doesn't matter if we're talking fixed, variable, interest-only, adjustable, or any other kind of "borrow from my future happiness to be happier today" type of mortgage, they are all just different ways of transferring your potential future wealth to the CEOs of lending institutions.